moreta/vue-search-select/README.md

 A Vue.js search select component.

-+ Dependency only vue.js (no jquery and any other npm)
++ Dependency only vue 2.0 & lodash (no jquery and any other npm)
+  + MultiSearchSelect need more dependencies(see below)
 + Design css copy from <https://github.com/Semantic-Org/UI-Dropdown>

 ## Version 2.0